 While many older horses tolerate grains well, the increased risk of digestive conditions and metabolic issues mean that it can be best to select a lower starch feed with higher levels of fibre and fat to supply safe energy.
 A well-formulated senior horse feed should contain a fibre percentage higher than 12 percent and a protein percentage between 12 and 16 percent from a high quality protein source like soybean meal.
 Any grains contained in the feed should also be processed into other highly digestible forms such as pelletised or steam flaked to enhance digestibility.

 While certain feeds are designed and marketed specifically for old horses, there are many high quality feeds available that meet these specifications and are equally as suitable for ensuring horses receive all the nutrients they require for optimum health in their older years.
 McMillan Grain Free is a great high fibre option containing soy hulls, beet pulp and high quality fat from canola oil.
 Other equally suitable options include certain breeding feeds such as NRM Evolve and high fibre performance feeds such as NRM Low GI Sport.

-For assistance with feeding plans for older horses, to manage condition and enhance overall health, consult with an experienced equine nutrition advisor.
+For assistance with feeding plans for older horses, to manage condition and enhance overall health, consult with an experienced equine Nutrition Specialist.

 Article supplied by Luisa Wood, Equine Nutritionist.